Aquarium fish feed: Frozen fish food

 Perishable food can be preserved by frozen storage, and is often sold in blister packs or resealable packets.
 These can contain a variety of ingredients such as bloodworms, Daphnia, or brine shrimp, and are commonly used to feed such fish as Discus which require a high protein diet.
 Often fed on beef heart fish food within the aquaculture industry, the discus fish are not the only fish which can benefit from a high quality prepared frozen mixture such as beef heart, although by far these are the fish most associated with this particular frozen food.

 Live foods

+Live foods are based on small living creatures in their recognizable form and can be either still living, dried or frozen.
 Live fish food include earthworms, sludge worms, water fleas, bloodworms, and feeder fish.
 Food for larvae and young fish include infusoria (Protozoa and other microorganisms), newly hatched brine shrimp and microworms.
-These are the most preferred type of food for fishes, but are difficult to get.
+These are the most preferred type of food for fish, but are difficult to get and can be quite expensive.
 However, freeze dried forms of earthworms, tubifex etc. are available now.